DigitalGlobe: QuickBird

 QuickBird, launched on 18 October 2001, was DigitalGlobe's primary satellite until early 2015.
 It was built by Ball Aerospace, and launched by a Boeing Delta II.
 It is in a 450 km altitude, 98° inclination Sun-synchronous orbit.
 An earlier launch attempt resulted in the loss of QuickBird-1; after this, the second satellite of the series, QuickBird-2 was launched and it is this satellite that became known simply as QuickBird (as no other QuickBird satellites were launched).
 It included a panchromatic camera with a 60 cm resolution and a multispectral camera with a 2.4 m resolution.
 On 27 January 2015, QuickBird was de-orbited, exceeding her initial life expectancy by nearly 300%.

 GeoEye-1

 The GeoEye-1 satellite collects images at 0.41 m panchromatic (black-and-white) and 1.65 m multispectral resolution.
 The satellite can collect up to 350000 km2 of multispectral imagery per day.
 This is used for large-scale mapping projects.
 GeoEye-1 can revisit any point on Earth once every three days or sooner.

 WorldView satellite system

 WorldView-1

 Ball Aerospace built WorldView-1.
 It was launched on 18 September 2007 from Vandenberg Air Force Base on a Delta II 7920-10C.
 Launch services were provided by United Launch Alliance (ULA).
-The National Geospatial-Intelligence Agency (NGIA) is expected to be a major customer of WorldView-1 imagery.
+The National Geospatial-Intelligence Agency (NGA) is expected to be a major customer of WorldView-1 imagery.
 It included a panchromatic only camera with a 50 cm maximum resolution.